All fields are required

 Our mission is to help families who have been harmed by contaminated food or water.
 When corporations cause Ecoli food poisoning outbreaks, we use the law to hold them accountable.
 The Lange Law Firm is one of the only law firms in the nation focused on representing families in food poisoning lawsuits.

 If you got sick in this latest Iowa Ecoli Sprouts Outbreak and are interested in making a legal claim for compensation, we can help.
 We want you to know that an E coli Lawyer at the Lange Law Firm, PLLC is currently investigating this matter and offering free legal consultations.
 Our lawyer, Jory Lange became a lawyer to help make our communities and families safer.
 Anyone who was infected with E coli from romaine lettuce may be entitled to compensation for their injuries.
-To learn more about this outbreak or making an E coli food poisoning claim, please visit The Lange Law Firm, PLLC’s website www.MakeFoodSafe.com.
+To learn more about this outbreak or making an E coli food poisoning claim, please contact the Lange Law Firm, PLLC by phone or contact us online.

 If you or a loved one have become ill with E coli in this Iowa Ecoli Sprouts Outbreak, you can call (833) 330-3663 for a free legal consultation or complete the form here.